lambdaclass/concrete/docs/ERROR_CONVENTIONS.md

 `obligations` — the report names the function and the class, so an auditor can see which bucket every public API's failure modes fall into.

+## Process exit (the CLI projection of bucket 1)

+A program-level recoverable failure maps to the process boundary as: message to STDERR, nonzero EXIT CODE, stdout untouched.
+Compiled `main`'s return value IS the process exit code (8-bit masked; Unit main exits 0; nothing is echoed — see `docs/MAIN_EXIT_MODEL.md`).
+The idiom, per `examples/base64_cli`: match the `Result`/`Option`, `eprintln` the message, return nonzero.
+Traps (bucket 2) surface as abnormal termination (signal), which shells already distinguish from status codes — do not convert a trap into a status.

 ## Classification checklist for a new stdlib API

 1. Enumerate failure modes.
 For each: could a CORRECT caller hit it at runtime